In Limerence

 In Limerence is the debut studio album by Scottish singer Jacob Alon.
 It was released on 30 May 2025, via Island Records and EMI Records.
 The album was produced by Dan Carey.
-The album consists of twelve tracks with a total runtime of approximately forty-six minutes.
 It was preceded by the singles, "Fairy In a Bottle", "Confession", "Liquid Gold 25", "Don't Fall Asleep", and "August Moon".

 The album received universal acclaim from critics, reached number three on the Scottish Albums Chart, and was nominated for both the Mercury Prize, and Scottish Album of the Year Award.

 Background

 Alon released their debut single "Fairy in a Bottle" on 9 September 2024, ultimately becoming the first single from the then-unannounced album.
-They cite the song as the most difficult for them to perform live at first due to the raw, personal nature of the track, explaining “I’m not the good guy in ‘Fairy In A Bottle’; I’m very much coming to terms with how this [fixation on someone] is quite a selfish thing to do.
-It’s also hard for the object of that desire – it’s a lot to put someone onto this impossibly high pedestal that no one can live up to.”
+They cite the song as the most difficult for them to perform live at first due to the raw, personal nature of the track, explaining “I’m not the good guy in ‘Fairy In A Bottle’; I'm very much coming to terms with how this [fixation on someone] is quite a selfish thing to do.
+It's also hard for the object of that desire – it's a lot to put someone onto this impossibly high pedestal that no one can live up to.”

 "Confession" was released on 11 November 2024 as the album's second single.
-A song about navigating queer shame in adolescence, Alon posted a lengthy statemen describing the genesis of the song and concluded by saying, “I wish I could tell little Cob how much joy and beauty was waiting for them on the other side of all that pain.
+A song about navigating queer shame in adolescence, Alon posted a lengthy statement describing the genesis of the song and concluded by saying, “I wish I could tell little Cob how much joy and beauty was waiting for them on the other side of all that pain.
 I hope I can give the same love to anyone out there who’s still figuring things out.
 And I want to keep giving it to you – my beautiful, boundless, infinite queers.
 This song is for you.
 This song is for little Cob.”

 The album's third single, "Liquid Gold 25", was released on 3 February 2025.
 Named after a brand of poppers, the lyrics depict the shallowness and emptiness of transactional sexual experiences, with Alon noting that some have described it as an "anti-romantic" song.
 Written after a “series of particularly degrading Grindr hook-ups”, Alon stated that, “to me, [the song is] about the tormenting cycles of self-love and loathing, deleting, redownloading… The self-harming practice of chasing after something that you know will hurt you… Of my need to dissociate and retreat from the present moment through hedonism and into fantasy… Holding my breath until it stops hurting… Of seeking connection in a place of such superficial desire and objectification… Seeking validation through sex and how that ultimately leads to a deep loneliness.”